Cart

 A simple 12V tiller pilot is perfectly capable of piloting a 30 foot cruising boat in calm waters but would not be able to pilot a 300 ton commercial vessel.
 The same applies to the other case, where it would be unkind to the dead to have an autopilot on; commercial levelå on your 30 foot boat (and it probably wouldn't work because it would draw too much power.
 The biggest AP systems use a lot of power! ).

 Autopilots are designed to remember the ship's course and then keep the ship on course; this course by adjusting the rudder position/power.
-Normal sailing conditions are no problem for an autopilot, but when the winds and currents are strong, or the vessel starts to over- or under-steer, the quality of your selected autopilot to determine how well it handles this.
+Normal sailing conditions are no problem for an autopilot, but when the winds and currents are strong, or the ship starts to over- or under-steer, the quality will be reduced. your selected autopilot to determine how well it handles this.

 A typical below-deck autopilot consists of these components: